dleovl/Bootstrap/README.md

 TrollStore versions 2.0.9 and later can enable developer mode for applications that require developer mode.
 Alternatively, you can enable developer mode by sideloading any application, by using software like [Sideloadly](https://sideloadly.io/), [AltStore](https://altstore.io/), or Xcode.

 ### Why are my apps gone / not opening?
-Because of how the bootstrap works, your injected applications may stop working or disappear on their own.
+Because of how the bootstrap handles injection, your injected applications may stop working or disappear on their own.

 For injected applications, you can either:
 1. Disable injection and respring